 A background to much of the above was the increase in globalisation: the decline of traditional industries (mining; manufacturing; ship-building; mill-working etc) as costs were reduced by exporting jobs abroad; an increasing automation of everyday life; the ability of organisations to operate with little regard to geographical boundaries; the rise of service economies and financial services; and the spread of world-wide instantaneous communications.

 Deindustrialisation led to growth in service sectors and then to the emergence of higher levels of temporary working, self-employment and internet-based trading.
-The mass experiences of workers gave way to a more the more atomised experiences of individual operatives.
+The mass experiences of workers gave way to more atomised experiences of individual operatives.
 This had consequences for their sense of continuity, of place and of tradition.

 Within these upheavals, wages fluctuated, old skills ceased to be valued, and new forms of communication emerged.
 Some people flourished in these changes, arguing for more modernisation, more internationalism, and more change.
 Others were left feeling that they, and the places they lived in, had been left behind.
 The things that had once given them access to significance no longer existed in the same way: consigned to history, or looked on as a past heritage.
 For some, past solidarities of mass employment disappeared and they turned to things like an idealised national identity to give them the same sense of significance and belonging.

-Little explanation filtered through, into affected communities, to show how unrestrained world-wide free-market mechanisms were being consistently used to undercut the traditional ways of doing business.
+Little explanation filtered through, into affected communities, to show how unrestrained finance and world-wide free-market mechanisms were being consistently used to undercut the traditional ways of doing business.
 Things came at people in piecemeal ways and were dealt with in fragmented ways.

 People no longer fitted into lifelong determined categories.
 Groupings (Labour, Conservative, Liberal) ceased to maintain older meanings.
 Things were becoming modernised – new ways for a new world that was much more consumerist, transient, celebrity, polarised, media-savvy, managed-by-numbers, customised and so on.
 Ultimately this would lead to the detachment of people from traditional political loyalties, to produce more free-wheeling, variable, unpredictable ways of bringing social and political attitudes together around specific issues.